clayrosenthal/epub2audio/README.md

 7. Push to the branch (`git push origin feature/amazing-feature`)
 8. Open a Pull Request

+### TO-DO:

+- Add support for epub by link
+- Add support for taking in multiple epubs on the command kine
+- Add a webserver so you could host this
+- Add support for more audio output formats
+- Add support for images and vector graphics
+  - Either their alt text, or generate it with AI
+- Better integration tests
+- Add support for ONNX runtime
+- Add support for other AI models

 ### Development Guidelines

 1. Follow Google Python style guide